By Marc Lederman, DPM | Executive Director, CPMA

 Educational opportunities only mean so much without proper guidance.
 That’s why we promote mentorship opportunities between established podiatrists and those who are new to the practice.
 Events like our Cadaveric Lab connect young doctors with the latest surgical tools and techniques, along with practiced podiatrists who ensure they’re getting the most out of the lesson.

-In less formal settings, mentorships provide advice for growing a practice, providing better care for patients, managing, staff, connecting with other professionals, and so much more.
+In less formal settings, mentors provide advice for growing a practice, providing better care for patients, managing, staff, connecting with other professionals, and so much more.

 As members of our association know, it’s important to build rapport with peers of similar standing.
 That’s why we find ways to foster relationships between young podiatrists.
 We give them a voice by featuring them on our blog, foster their growth by encouraging them to participate on our board and committees, and even host unique events for them.